Thynix/pyProbe/index.md

 The bulk queue (therefore not realtime queue) reject percentages are an indicator of network health.
 My understanding is that a node will reject a request if it does not have sufficient bandwidth available to take on the commitment.
 This would mean that high reject percentages might indicate low bandwidth limits and problems with routing.
 I am currently collecting information on bandwidth limits, but I am not yet plotting that information.

 ## Changelog

+### August 31st, 2014

+Add ideal and uniformly random link length distributions to the link length distribution plot for comparison.

 ### January 7th, 2014